 from Via Alpina to Via Dinarica

 On the Via Alpina Red Trail I hiked from Feldkirch through the Austrian, Italian and Slovenian Alps to Predjama.
 My oh my, so so beautiful!
-Allgäu, Dolomites, Kärnten, Triglav and many many more.
+Allgäu, Dolomites, Kärnten, Triglav and many more.

 Near Predjama in Slovenia I continued with my own version of the Via Dinarica Green Trail.
 Beautiful karst with disappearing lakes and rivers, caves, forest, rocks and yeah more forest.
 In Kočevje I crossed the true bear country on a truly beautiful hikingtrail, Kočevska Planinska pot until the border with Croatia.